GeoTrouvetout/pyelastix/README.md

 ## Installation

-Install this library using `pip install pyelastix` or `conda install pyelastix -c conda-forge`.
-This module depends on numpy.

 Further, the Elastix command-line application needs to be installed on your computer.
 You can obtain a copy at http://elastix.isi.uu.nl/.